Red Sparrow: Critical response

 Manohla Dargis of The New York Times found the film to be "preposterously entertaining" and credited its success to Lawrence's performance, writing that "like all great stars, [Lawrence] can slip into a role as if sliding into another skin, unburdened by hesitation or self-doubt."
 IndieWire's Eric Kohn, who graded the film a B, noted the performances of Lawrence and Rampling, stating that "the considerable talent on display is [the film's] constant saving grace."
 However, he also found that the film "doesn't know when to stop, sagging into bland torture scenes and an underwhelming final showdown."
 Giving the film a B−, The A.V.
 Club's Jesse Hassenger noted its methodical nature, with its minimal action and character exploration, and remarked that Francis Lawrence "brings to this material what he brought to The Hunger Games: a sense of style that feels constrained by obligations to hit a certain number of plot points."

 Alonso Duralde of TheWrap criticized the derivative story and the lack of chemistry between Lawrence and Edgerton, calling the film "neither intelligent enough to be involving nor fun enough to be trashy."
 Michael Phillips of the Chicago Tribune gave the film 1.5 out of 4 stars and said, "Half of the Red Sparrow audience will spend at least part of the running time fighting off memories of Salt and Atomic Blonde and the Black Widow storyline from The Avengers.
 The other half, meantime, will wonder when spy movies became quite so punishing."
 Simran Hans of The Guardian found the film to be sexist, writing that "it busies itself with the grim surface pleasures of ogling its central character as she is degraded in every way possible."

 Emily Gaudette of Newsweek called the film a "sadistic torture porn" and went on to ask "how many naked women need to be assaulted in a film before a director has made his point? ... for Francis Lawrence, the answer is a pile so big it's impossible to tell the victims apart."

 The estimation reported by Russian publications was lower than the global average.
 According to Megacritic, the average score was 4.7 out of 10 based on more than 30 reviews.

 Accolades

 Historical accuracy

 According to The Daily Telegraph, "The espionage historian Nigel West — whose Historical Dictionary of Sexspionage (Scarecrow Press) was originally written as a handbook for the intelligence community — questions the existence of such training schools".

 Proposed sequel

-Director Francis Lawrence and actor Joel Edgerton have been open to the possibility of a sequel based on either Palace of Treason or The Kremlin's Candidate.
+In 2018, director Francis Lawrence expressed interest in a sequel based on either Palace of Treason or The Kremlin's Candidate.